 Federal regulations stipulate that requests for accommodations will be considered reasonable if they do not create an "undue financial and administrative burden" for COC, or result in a "fundamental alteration" in the nature of the program or service offered.
 A fundamental alteration is a modification that alters the essential nature of a provider's operations.

 Types of Reasonable Accommodations

-When needed, COC will modify normal procedures to accommodate the needs of a person with disabilities.
-Examples include:
+When it is reasonable (see definition above and Section 2-II.E), COC shall accommodate the needs of a person with disabilities.
+Examples include but are not limited to: